tajchert/Nammu/README.md

 You can get list of monitored Permissions -`Nammu.getPrevPermissions()`, list of currently granted permissions - `getGrantedPermissions()`, and few less important.

 ###How to import it?
-As for now it is not hosted at Maven/JCenter etc. ~~as it is based on preview build of Android M which SDK is not available on those platforms~~ I will upload as soon as I will be sure that current version is stable.
-Till that time, it is available on jitpack.io by adding this to your build.gradle:
+It is available on jitpack.io by adding this to your build.gradle:

 ```groovy
 repositories {